jakkaj/k-scratch/README.md

 # k-scratch

+This is a WIP - please provide feedback!

 [![Build status](https://ci.appveyor.com/api/projects/status/3e3bkjyc7ia4gy59/branch/master?svg=true)](https://ci.appveyor.com/project/jakkaj/k-scratch/branch/master)

 K-Scratch allows you to pull down your Azure functions for local editing.
 File monitoring immediatly re-uploads changes to Azure when you save.
 Local log stream allows you to see what's going on as your function compiles and runs.